 Fort Entrance

-The Entrance to the Fort has two heavy doors and a sliding metal gate that could be used as a trap for any invading soldiers.
-On both sides of the entrance inside this trap, cuts were made in granite so soldiers could fire their guns at anyone trapped inside these now locked doors.
+The Entrance to the Fort has two heavy doors and a sliding metal gate that were used to trap invading soldiers.
+On both sides of the entrance, inside this trap, the original builder made cuts in granite so soldiers could fire their guns at anyone trapped inside these now-locked doors.

-After you enter the main entrance and turn left, if you enter the first door of the Fort, this area was used as living spaces for some officers and their families.
+Upon entering the main entrance and turning left, you will enter the first door into the Fort.
+This area is used as a living quarters for some officers and their families.
 This upgraded work done during some of the Phase 2 renovations in 1976 can be seen below.
-The second room is a Model Room of some great donated models and pictures to the Castle Island Association.
+The second room is a Model Room with great donated models and pictures given to the Castle Island Association.

 Parade Grounds

-When the Fort was built, water wells were dug down to 94 feet below ground to get “clear drinking water” on the island.
+When the Fort was originally built, water wells were dug 94 feet below ground to provide “clear drinking water” on the Island.

 Bakery